armthethinker/personal-site/projects/samsung.md

    data=site.data.imgwall.samsung
 %}

-{% include media-youtube.html
+{% include media-video.html
-   urlCode="HGyRwGuA9cU"
+   url="tent-photogrammetry-5Mbps.mp4"
-   caption="A tent I captured with photogrammetry then processed." aspect="16by9" loop=true
+   caption="**Video.** When a project needed a tent model and I happened to be learning photogrammetry, I captured and processed my tent for use." aspect="16by9" loop=true controls=true
 %}

 {% include model-viewer.html